pehringer/spud/README.md

 ### Subtraction Operations

-The computer lacks a subtractor unit, so how then does the computer support subtraction operations?
-The computer simply makes the right operand negative and then adds it to the left operand:
+The processor lacks subtractor hardware, so how then does the processor support subtraction operations?
+The processor simply makes the right operand negative and then adds it to the left operand:

 ```left - right  --->  left + (-right)```